-The Company's sensitivity analysis suggests that a 1% change in interest rate would change the value of the investment by approximately \$8.
+The Company's sensitivity analysis suggests that a 1% change in interest rate would change net loss and comprehensive loss by approximately \$5.

 (d) Currency risk:

 Currency risk is the risk that the fair value of future cash flows from, the Company's financial instruments will fluctuate because of changes in foreign exchange rates.
 The Company is exposed to currency fluctuations as it presently holds funds in Canadian and Australian dollars and a significant amount of its costs and liabilities are denominated in Australian and other currencies.
 The Company has not entered into any foreign currency contracts to hedge this exposure.